duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 Requires: Joystick demo has been successfully launched.
 [Joystick demo](#rc-control)

-Requires: ROS installation on local computer.
+Requires: Two computers

-Requires: Docker installation on local computer.
+Requires: ROS installation on at least one of the computers.

-Requires: The duckiebots and watchtowers in configuration DB18 section B-11.
+Requires: Docker installation on both computers.
+[Laptop setup](#laptop-setup) Docker-compose is also recommended to be installed but is not required.

-TODO: Can we remove the ROS requirement now?
-Can we add a link to DB18 section B-11
+Requires: The duckiebots and watchtowers in configuration DB18 until [Section B-11](#wheel-calibration).

 </div>